-The Urban figure is designed to represent fuel consumption while driving in inner-city conditions with heavy, stop-start, local traffic.
+The Urban figure is represents fuel consumption while driving in inner-city conditions with heavy, stop-start, local traffic.

 The Extra Urban figure represents fuel consumption at slightly higher average speeds, slightly longer distances and includes trips with acceleration to reach highway speeds.

 The Combined Test figure is exactly as it says – a figure that reflects a combination of both these types of driving conditions.

 However, these figures are just a guide.

 Even the research recognises there are big discrepancies between official test results and real-world fuel consumption.
 This is because testing conditions can’t possibly take into account all the different variants that affect consumption in real-world conditions.

 In everyday life, aspects like traffic conditions, vehicle condition, load, engine size and even how you drive your car will affect how much fuel your car consumes.
 And while, say, 6L/100kms on the label is considered pretty good, it’s probably realistic to expect your actual consumption will be a bit higher.

 Have you ever considered doing a diesel and petrol comparison?
 No?
 Then you might want to reconsider because diesel engines are more efficient than petrol by a whopping 30-40%.
 So, what’s the catch?

 Yep, you guessed it.
 Diesel fuel costs more than petrol.
 You can also expect to pay a few thousand more for the privilege of owning one, but they also retain their value at time of sale.

 Plus, diesel engines are more complex, meaning they have slightly higher servicing costs.
-That’s why if you’re buying a secondhand diesel vehicle it’s probably worth getting it checked by a specialist diesel mechanic before you drive away.
+Buying a secondhand diesel vehicle?
+It’s probably worth getting it checked by a specialist diesel mechanic before you drive away.

 Another consideration is that while diesel engines emit similar C02 as petrol engines, they produce more toxic hydrocarbons, oxides of nitrogen and particulate matter.
 This is a bigger problem in areas with higher population density, and why a number of countries are moving to ban diesel engines.